drjs/paperanalysis/README.md

 TODO
 ----

-1. Using license to check if a toolbox is installed gives the wrong answer because it only checks the toolbox is LICENSED.
-Change source so that calls to other toolboxes are in `try`/`catch` blocks.
 1. Improve read me project description.
 What does this do? why? how?
 7. Make it possible to load a project from file?
 8. delete unused files from repository
-3. if your temp drive contains a space and you're reading pdfs from an unwritable location I need to add a warning that xpdf will not work.